itsWill/Blog/app/articles/hello_world.md

 Finally after deploying to DigitalOcean I bought a domain and set it to point at my droplet's IP address following this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean).

 And this is how my blog came to be.
+You can find the source code [here](https://github.com/itsWill/Blog)

+##### Edit:

+To manage the environment variables we decided to use the [dot-env](https://github.com/bkeepers/dotenv) library.
+As the blog grows in features and services keeping track of the secret tokens and url's is easily manageble by storig them in a `.env` file.
+To use it we simply include the `dotenv-rails` gem and then create our `.env` file with the environment variables under the shared directory of the production server.
+We then link the shared file trough capistrano and deploy.